Who is my local Councillor?

-If you have lost your poll card you can still go to your polling station and tell the staff your full name and address and you will be able to vote.
+If you have lost your poll card you can still go to your polling station and tell the staff your full name and address you will be able to vote.
 You will need to have a recognised form of photo ID to vote though.
 To find out more go to our Voter ID Page.

 What will it be like to vote at a Polling Station?

 Now that Covid-19 restrictions have ended you are no longer required to wear a mask or socially distance.
-However, for the time being masks will still be available if requested and hygiene measures will remain in place.
+However, some of the hygiene measures people have become used to will remain in place.

-You can bring your own pen or pencil, but we will also provide pencils and they will be cleaned after each use.
+You can bring your own pen or pencil, but we will also provide pencils.

 What if I don't want to go to the Polling Station?